isomerpages/sndgo-careers/index.md

 sections:
   - hero:
       title: Smart Moves Ahead
-      subtitle: Smart Nation Singapore
-      background: /images/hero-banner.png
-  - infobar:
-      description: >-
+      subtitle: >-
         Our story is one of transformation.
 Together, we co-create a future of better living for all.
 Be our new pioneers.
+      background: /images/hero-banner.png
   - infobar:
+      description: >-
+        The Singapore Government is one of the largest single employers, with a range of Infocomm Technology and Smart Systems careers across domains and agencies.
+  - infobar:
       title: Join us
       description: >-
-        Our story is one of transformation.
-Together, we co-create a future of better living for all.
-Be our new pioneers.
-Join us on the Smartnation Journey.
+        Discover a multi-dimensional career championing Tech for Public Good – from big data, ICT infrastructure, tech policy to and more.
       url: /faq/
   - infopic:
       title: App Design & Development